Seguaz/Seguaz/README.md

 ---

-## 🌟 Proyectos Destacados
+## 🌟 Featured Projects

-- Nada por el momento.
+- Nothing at the moment.

 ---

-## 📫 ¿Hablamos?
+## 📫 Let's talk?

-Estoy siempre abierta a nuevos proyectos y colaboraciones.
-Si necesitas:
+I'm always open to new projects and collaborations.
+If you need:

-- 🌐 Una página web profesional
+- 🌐 A professional website
-- 💡 Asesoramiento técnico
+- 💡 Technical advice
-- 🤝 Colaborar en un proyecto
+- 🤝 Collaborate on a project
-- ☕ Simplemente charlar sobre tecnología
+- ☕ Simply chat about technology

-**¡No dudes en contactarme!**
+**Don't hesitate to contact me!**

 <div align="center">